ResetXPDR/MSFS_AutoFPS/README.md

       - Default settings will be saved on flight session commencement and restored on completion.
       - Settings reduction will only function and show when in a flight session and the secondary compatibility test passed.
       - Automatically reduces settings if the current FPS falls below the target FPS and TLOD is already at a minimum.
-      - Disabled by default for expert users.
-When enabled the default values of the applicable settings are the same as for non-expert except Reduction Settings Suite: LODs, Clouds, Trees, and RT Shadows (which covers the settings most likely to improve FPS when they are reduced).
+      - Disabled by default for Expert mode.
+When enabled the default values of the applicable settings are the same as for Non-Expert except Reduction Settings Suite: LODs, Clouds, Trees, and RT Shadows (which covers the settings most likely to improve FPS when they are reduced).
         - TLOD reductions with FPS Cap or AutoTLOD with TLOD Base+ enabled reduce normally calculated TLOD applicable to your aircraft's current altitude above ground rather than simply adjusting TLOD Base like the other two modes.
         - OLOD reductions are proportional to TLOD reductions.
         - Settings reduction activation cancels the TLOD Min/Base + seek process if active.